-- Employing best practices of donor-centric higher education advancement work, develop meaningful relationships with donor prospects that will lead to their consideration of impactful philanthropic proposals. - Through collaboration across campus, develop inspiring proposals that will have clear, unmistakable impact on the students, staff, faculty and programs of Elon. - Build and maintain strong relationships within the Elon community, including faculty, staff, and administration, and be an active member in the life of the university, committed to the mission and values of Elon University. - As a senior leader, assist in efforts to enhance Elon's institutional image and visibility; communicate a strong and consistent message about Elon to all constituencies. - Build and present public presentations; manage and monitor expenses; develop prospect strategies and execute action-oriented plans; develop and communicate activity reports; communicate with clarity. - Promote planned giving and effectively communicate their value as vehicles for philanthropic impact.
+- In coordination with the President, Senior Vice President and Associate Vice President, develop a comprehensive annual fundraising plan and set aspirational goals, employing both a long-term vision with short-term actions.
+Implement data-informed performance metrics, set annual targets, develop and practice the highest level of excellence in all activities. - Serve as a primary strategist for the university's best prospects and develop effective cultivation and solicitation strategies the include participation from the President, Provost, Senior Vice President, academic or program leaders, the Athletic Director, other members of Elon's Senior Staff, and high-level university volunteers such as members of the Board of Trustees. - Through collaboration across campus, develop inspiring proposals that will have unmistakable impact on the students, staff, faculty and programs of Elon. - Build and maintain strong relationships within the Elon community, including faculty, staff, and administration, and be an active member in the life of the university, committed to the mission and values of Elon University.
+As a senior leader, assist in efforts to enhance Elon's institutional image and visibility; communicate a strong and consistent message about Elon to all constituencies. - Build and present public presentations; manage and monitor expenses; develop prospect strategies and execute action-oriented plans; develop and communicate activity reports; communicate with clarity. - Promote planned giving and effectively communicate their value as vehicles for philanthropic impact.